Ivan Rebernik

-Ivan Rebernik (born October 7, 1939 in Maribor) is a Slovenian librarian.
-He is a former Slovenian ambassador to Vatican and Chancellor of the Order of the Holy Sepulchre.
+Ivan Rebernik (7 October 1939 – 15 April 2026) was a Slovenian diplomat and librarian who served as Slovenian ambassador to the Holy See and Chancellor of the Order of the Holy Sepulchre.

-Education
+Background

-He received his bachelor's degree in theology and the doctorate in philosophy at the Pontifical Gregorian University.
-In 1984, Rebernik studied the administration of an automated library as a visiting professional at the Smithsonian Institution and at the Catholic University of America.
+Rebernik received his bachelor's degree in theology and his doctorate in philosophy from the Pontifical Gregorian University.
+In 1984, Rebernik studied the administration of an automated library as a visiting expert at the Smithsonian Institution and at the Catholic University of America.

-Besides his native Slovene, he speaks English, Italian, Serbo-Croatian, German, Russian, French and Spanish.
+Besides his native Slovene, he spoke English, Italian, Serbo-Croatian, German, Russian, French and Spanish.

 Career

-From 1964 to 1988 he worked at the library of Pontifical Gregorian University.
+From 1964 to 1988, Rebernik worked at the library of Pontifical Gregorian University.

-From 1972 to 1976 he worked at RAI in Rome, where he was responsible for daily 20-minute radio broadcasts in Slovene.
+From 1972 to 1976, he also worked for RAI in Rome, where he was responsible for daily 20-minute radio broadcasts in Slovene.

-Vatican Library

-From 1980 to 2004 he was working at the Vatican Library.
-At first, a librarian and a teacher of general rules and services at the School of library science.

-From 1988 he spent 16 years as the director of the prints catalogue of the Vatican Library.
+From 1980 to 2004, he worked at the Vatican Library.
+For the first eight years, he was employed as a librarian and a teacher at the School of library and information science.
+Between 1988 and 2004, he was the director of the prints catalogue of the Vatican Library.

-Ambassador of Slovenia to the Holy See

-Since 1994, he worked as an adviser of the Embassy of Slovenia to the Holy See and in 2016 he was appointed Ambassador.
-On September 16, 2006, he presented the letters of credence to Benedict XVI.
+From 1994 to 2016, he also worked as an external advisor to the Embassy of Slovenia to the Holy See.
+In 2016, he was appointed Ambassador at the same embassy.
+He presented the letters of credence to Benedict XVI on 16 September 2016.
 His term ended in 2010 and he was succeeded by Maja Marija Lovrenčič Svetek.

-Order of the Holy Sepulchre

-In 2000 he became a member of the Order of the Holy Sepulchre.